-Any animal compelled to lap up toilet water probably has a cast-iron constitution, right?
-So what harm can come to a dog who drinks out of natural bodies of water?
+Any animal that drinks toilet water probably has a cast-iron constitution, right?
+So what harm can come from drinking out of natural bodies of water?

 Plenty, as it turns out.